KarhouTam/FL-bench/README.md

 ## Acknowledgement 🤗

+This benchmark does not contain the feature/method you interested?
+Describe them in [here](https://github.com/KarhouTam/FL-bench/discussions/11).
+I can't guarantee your request will be accomplised in time or even considered.
+So feel free to do it! 💡

 Some reproductions in this benchmark are referred to <https://github.com/TsingZ0/PFL-Non-IID>, which is a great FL benchmark. 👍

 This benchmark is still young, which means I will update it frequently and unpredictably.
 Therefore, periodically fetching the latest code is recommended. 🤖

 If this benchmark is helpful to your research, it's my pleasure. 😏